What is Sexual Harassment under Maine Law?

-According to Maine law, sexual harassment is defined as the unwanted conduct which is of a sexual nature, and includes both verbal advances and physical acts Employers are most often involved in the following types of sexual harassment acts: demanding sexual favors in exchange for promotions, creating a sexually offensive work environment, and making sexual advances.
+According to Maine law, sexual harassment is defined as the unwanted conduct that is of a sexual nature, and includes both verbal advances and physical actions Employers are most often involved in the following forms of sexual harassment acts: demanding sexual favors in exchange for promotions, creating a sexually offensive work environment, and making sexual advances.

 How does Maine Law Prohibit Sexual Harassment?

-The laws of the state of Maine and federal law have both appointed agencies with the authority to investigate sexual harassment claims.
+The laws of the state of Maine and federal law have both formed agencies with the authority to investigate sexual harassment claims.
 These agencies conduct investigations at a given South Portland work site in order to verify if a complaint that they have received is true or not.
 Also, these laws prohibit employers from firing an employee for alleging sexual harassment or taking any action in retaliation to a claim.

 How can a Maine attorney help?